 Sec.
 2. (a) The following utilities, or their successors in interest, must submit to the commission an IRP that covers at least a 20 year planning horizon consistent with this rule according to the following schedule:

-(1) Duke Energy Indiana, Indiana Michigan Power Company, Indiana Municipal Power Agency, and Wabash Valley Power Association on November 1, 2013, and biennially thereafter.
+(1) Duke Energy Indiana, Indiana Michigan Power Company, Indiana Municipal Power Agency, on November 1, 2015, and every three years thereafter.

-(2) Hoosier Energy Rural Electric Cooperative, Indianapolis Power and Light Company, Northern Indiana Public Service Company, and Southern Indiana Gas and Electric Company on November 1, 2014, and biennially thereafter.
+(2)Indianapolis Power and Light Company, Northern Indiana Public Service Company, and Southern Indiana Gas and Electric Company on November 1, 2016, and every three years thereafter.

+(3) Indiana Municipal Power Agency, and Wabash Valley Power Association on November 1, 2015, November 1, 2017 and every three years thereafter.

+(4) Hoosier Energy Rural Electric Cooperative on November 1, 2017 and every three years thereafter.

 Upon request of a utility, the director may grant an extension of any such submission dates, for good cause shown.

 (b) Prior to constructing, purchasing, or leasing a generating facility to provide electric service within the state of Indiana, a utility not listed in subsection (a) must submit to the commission an IRP consistent with this rule.
-If the generating facility, after appropriate commission review, is constructed, purchased, or leased, the utility shall submit to the commission on a biennial basis, an IRP consistent with this rule.
+If the generating facility, after appropriate commission review, is constructed, purchased, or leased, the utility shall submit to the commission every three years, an IRP consistent with this rule.

-(c) A utility subject to section 0.1 must submit to the commission, on or before the applicable date as specified in subsection (a), the following documents:
+(c) A utility subject to section 0.5 must submit to the commission, on or before the applicable date as specified in subsection (a), the following documents: